Distinguished Qualifications of a CFP®

 Tax-planning experience can ensure this critical component of financial planning is considered in every decision.

-CPA/PFS professionals are part of a select group comprising only the best CPAs in the financial planning field – and thrive on consistently sharing best practices and learning about new developments.
+CPA/PFS professionals are part of a select group comprising CPAs in the financial planning field – and thrive on consistently sharing best practices and learning about new developments.

 Copyright ©2009 by American Institute of Certified Public Accountants, Inc., New York, NY